dustinpfister/blog_posts/_posts/lodash_pull.md

 ## 1 - lodash pull basics

-In this section I will be going over some basic examples of the lodash pull method as well as other lodash and vanilla javaScript methods of interest.
+In this section I will be going over some basic examples of the lodash pull method alone for starers.
+In later more advanced sections of this post I will then be looking into what the other lodash methods there are to worm with, as well as get deeper into how to go about doing the same things with just plain javaScript by itself.

 ### 1.1 - Basic lodash pull example